christ-off/sumoaws/README.md

   - SNS
   - DynamoDB

+## Choices made

+- AWS
+  - NodeJS Lambdas
+  - DynamoDB
+  - S3
+- Serverless framework
+- JestJS tests
+- Packages
+  - cheerio : htmlparser2 is "low level"
+  - dayjs : lighter than momentjs
+- Dev Packages
+  - dotenv  to load env values from .env files during tests
+  - fs to load resources files for tests
+  - nock to mock HTTP responses
+  - JestJS to test, mock, assert and get test coverage all in ONE

 ## TODOs

 - Scrapping list of sumo fighters : OK
-- Scrapping detail : WIP
+- Scrapping detail : OK
-  - Saving to DynamoDB
+  - Saving to DynamoDB : OK
+  Current is missing (have to scrap it from webpage)
 - Scrapping picture
-  - Generate miniature (optionnal in first version)
+  - Generate miniature (optional in first version)
-- Rest API to get rikishis list,  rikishi detail, picture, ... heya
+- Rest API to get rikishis
+  - list of all rikishis : OK
+  - rikishi detail
+  - picture
+  - heyas
 - Mobile App to consume REST API

+## Notes

+- Serve mock local content using serve
+`npm install -g serve`